EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 ```

 # Cluster Federation

-EdgeNet introduces the concept of federation, enabling the collaboration and sharing of workloads across multiple clusters.
-This federation capability allows tenants to leverage resources from other worker clusters that are federated by EdgeNet.

-To accomplish this, a tenant can deploy a selective deployment within their local worker cluster.
-If the selection criteria fail to find a suitable node within the local cluster, the selective deployment can be sent to a remote cluster to outsource the workload.
-The federation cluster then examines available workload clusters to identify a suitable destination for the workload.
-If a compatible workload cluster is found, selective deployment is scheduled for that particular cluster.

-It's important to note that the federation feature is currently in the early stages of implementation, and not all aspects of the feature have been fully developed and implemented at this time.
-However, the overall vision of EdgeNet's federation capability is to enable the efficient sharing and outsourcing of workloads across federated clusters, allowing tenants to seamlessly utilize resources from remote clusters as needed.

 ## Selective Deployment Anchor

 When a workload is designated for outsourcing, the originating cluster transmits the relevant information of the selective deployment to the federation cluster.
 This action triggers the creation of a "federation selective deployment anchor" on the federation cluster.
 The purpose of this anchor is to serve as a reference point, indicating the specific selective deployment that needs to be scheduled on the new working cluster.